Unity-Technologies/arfoundation-samples/README.md

 This sample has two UI components:
 * A button in the lower left which allows you to switch between visualizing "All" the points and just those in the "Current Frame".
 * Text in the upper right which displays the number of points in each point cloud (ARCore & ARKit will only ever have one).

+## Meshing

+These meshing scenes use features of some devices to construct meshes from scanned data of real world surfaces.

+For ARKit, this functionality requires at least iPadOS 13.4 running on a device with a LiDAR scanner.

+### ClassificationMeshes

+This scene demonstrates mesh classification functionality.
+With mesh classification enabled, each triangle in the mesh surface is identified as one of several surface types.
+This sample scene creates submeshes for each classification type and renders each mesh type with a different color.

+This scene only works on ARKit.

+### NormalMeshes

+This scene renders an overlay on top of the real world scanned geometry illustrating the normal of the surface.

+### OcclusionMeshes

+This scene renders an occlusion mesh allowing for virtual content to be occluded by real world objects.